MGWXP/priv/README.md

 ### Monitoring Performance

-To update performance metrics and generate dashboards:
+The Observability module automatically records runtime and memory statistics whenever prompt chains or modules run.
+You can also manually update metrics and generate dashboards:

 ```bash
 # Update metrics for the current iteration